 The Board recognizes that there are a variety of viewpoints concerning a board's optimal leadership structure and considered all viewpoints in making its decision.
 The Board reviewed trends in board practices, recommended best practices for corporate governance, and the board practices of the Company's peer companies.
-The Board also considered the speed with which a combined Chairman and Chief Executive Officer can identify company concerns and communicate this information to other board members, and the ability of a combined Chairman and Chief Executive Officer to provide superior information to other board members given insights into the day-to-day issues faced by a company.
+The Board also considered the speed with which a combined Chairman and Chief Executive Officer can identify company concerns and communicate this information to other Board members, and the ability of a combined Chairman and Chief Executive Officer to provide superior information to other Board members given insights into the day-to-day issues faced by a company.

 The Board has determined that the election of an executive Chairman should be accompanied by the election of a strong Lead Independent Director with a clearly defined and dynamic leadership role in the governance of the Board.
-In January 2016, the Board amended the Company's bylaws to provide that if the Chairman is not an independent Director, the independent Directors shall annually elect one of the independent Director has clearly articulated and extensive authority and responsibilities relating to the Board's governance and functions, which include (i) calling and chairing meetings of independent Directors, and setting agendas for such meetings; (ii) liaising between the independent Directors to provide feedback; (iii) chairing all Board meetings where the Chairman is not present; (iv) reviewing, advising on and approving Board meeting agendas and meeting schedules; (v) being available for consultation and direct communication with stockholders, when appropriate; and (vi) participating in the annual performance evaluation of individual members of the Board and the Chief Executive Officer (in consultation with the Nominating/Corporate Governance Committee).
+In January 2016, the Board amended the Company's bylaws to provide that if the Chairman is not an independent Director, the independent Directors shall annually elect one of the independent Directors to serve as the Lead Independent Director.
+As set forth in the Company's bylaws, the Lead Independent Director has clearly articulated and extensive authority and responsibilities relating to the Board's governance and functions, which include (i) calling and chairing meetings of independent Directors, and setting agendas for such meetings; (ii) liaising between the independent Directors and the Chairman and communicating with the Chairman after each meeting of independent Directors to provide feedback; (iii) chairing all Board meetings where the Chairman is not present; (iv) reviewing, advising on and approving Board meeting agendas and meeting schedules; (v) being available for consultation and direct communication with stockholders, when appropriate; and (vi) participating in the annual performance evaluation of individual members of the Board and the Chief Executive Officer (in consultation with the Nominating/Corporate Governance Committee).
 The Lead Independent Director's authority and responsibilities generally correspond to those performed by an independent Chairman.